CSci-153-Web-Systems-and-Technologies/batch-2025-nfc-attendance-system-web/TESTING_CHECKLIST.md

 ---

-### Test 6: Write Existing ID to Tag (Lost Card Scenario)
+### Test 6: Lost Card Scenario During Cooldown

 **Steps:**
-1. User has an active tag_id in database
+1. User successfully generates and writes a tag
-2. User gets a new blank NFC card (simulated lost card)
+2. User "loses" their NFC card (remove it)
-3. Click "Write Existing ID to Tag" button
-4. Tap new card with phone
-5. Try to use new card for attendance
+3. User tries to generate a new tag within 14 days
+4. Observe the UI

 **Expected Results:**
+- ✅ Button shows "New Tag Available in X Days" and is disabled
-- ✅ Old tag_id is written to new card
+- ✅ User CANNOT write to a replacement card
-- ✅ No new entry in `user_tag_writes`
-- ✅ No cooldown triggered
+- ✅ User must wait until cooldown ends
-- ✅ New card works with existing tag_id
-- ✅ Database unchanged
+- ✅ No workaround or bypass available

+**Note:** This enforces strict security - lost cards during cooldown mean user cannot check in until cooldown ends or they find their original card.

 ---

-### Test 7: Attendance Scanning Still Works
+### Test 8: Attendance Scanning Still Works

+**Steps:**
+1. Create a new user account
+2. Complete profile setup
+3. Navigate to user profile/tag management
+4. Observe the UI

+**Expected Results:**
+- ✅ No tag_id in database (NULL)
+- ✅ "No Tag Assigned" warning shown
+- ✅ "Program New Tag" button is ENABLED (no cooldown for first-time)
+- ✅ User can immediately generate their first tag
+- ✅ After successful write, cooldown starts (14 days)

+---

 **Steps:**
 1. Generate a new tag using the new system